Esteem

-Cultivating a Grounded Sense of Self in Supervision and Therapy
+Developing a Conscious Sense of Self in Therapy and Clinical Supervision

 “Self-esteem is the reputation we acquire with ourselves.” ~ Nathaniel Branden

-As a supervisor and psychotherapist, I am dedicated to supporting individuals to enhance their self-esteem and confidence.
-More specifically, I specialize in working with clinicians and direct-care clients to develop authentic self-esteem.
-Whether you seek professional supervision or therapy for personal healing, self-worth issues are often at the core of our being - shaping how we relate, choose, and carry ourselves in the world.
+As a psychotherapist and supervisor, I am dedicated to supporting individuals to enhance their self-esteem.
+More specifically, I specialize in working with direct-care clients and clinicians to develop authentic self-esteem.
+My clinical efforts are based on significant study of numerous scholarly and popular sources specific to the knowledge of self-esteem and their intentional practice.
+Whether you seek therapy for personal growth or supervision for professional development, self-esteem is often at the core of our being - shaping how we relate, choose, and carry ourselves in the world:

 Ready to boost your self-esteem?